 - A practical application that benefits the organization or agency that is their client

-- A report to the department of anthropology, submitted both as a written document and a verbal presentation
+- A report to the department of anthropology, submitted both as a written document (suggested length is 65-90 pages) and a verbal presentation

 The applied thesis is similar to a traditional master's thesis in that it represents a substantial effort on the student's part.
 It is different in that the student's project will always be directed toward the needs of a client.